McKee Foods: History

-The company was founded during the Great Depression by Oather "O.D."
+The company was founded during the Great Depression by Oather Dorris "O.D."
 McKee and Ruth McKee.
 Oather started out selling cakes from his 1928 Whippet in the Chattanooga area.
 Wanting to expand, he bought a small bakery, Jack's Cookie Company.
 The bakery did well for a few years, but O.D. was still looking to expand.
 His father-in-law, however, did not share his ideas.
 O.D. decided to sell his business and start over.

 The McKees moved to Charlotte, North Carolina, into a new bakery designed by O.D.
 After some time, they sold the Charlotte plant.
 They moved back to Chattanooga in the early 1950s when Cecil King, Ruth's brother, was in poor health and needed help.
 They decided to buy back the bakery, which was renamed McKee Baking Company from King's Bakery in 1962, and run it themselves.

 McKee Baking Company moved to Collegedale in 1957.
 In 1991, McKee Baking Company became McKee Foods Corporation.

 Ellsworth McKee, the son of company-founder O.D.
 McKee, took over, but retired from day-to-day operations in September 2012 and retains the position of company chairman.

 It was announced on January 28, 2013, that McKee Foods would pay $27.5 million for Hostess Brands' Drake's brand, which includes Ring Dings, Yodels, and Devil Dogs products.
 The bankruptcy court approved the purchase on April 9, 2013.

 As of 2013, McKee ships more than 900 million cartons of Little Debbie products each year.